nuodb/node-nuodb/README.md

 ## Help

-Issues and questions about node-nuodb can be posted on [GitHub][2].
+Issues and questions about nuodb driver can be posted on [GitHub][2].

 ## License